-Details of those pronouncements which will be relevant to the Company but which were not effective at 31 December 2024 and which have not been applied in preparing these financial statements are given in note 17.
+Details of those pronouncements which will be relevant to the Company but which were not effective at 31 December 2024 and which have not been applied in preparing these financial statements are given in note 18.

-As at 31 December 2024 the Company is showing a net assets position in the financial statements.
+As at 31 December 2024, the Company is showing a net assets position in the financial statements.
 The Company has continued to perform in line with the Programme Documentation.
 There are certain items included in the Programme Documentation as referred to in the annual report and financial statements in KPIs (Strategic Report) and explained in the note on Management of risk.
 In the course of their regular monitoring of these KPIs and review of risk, the Directors are confident that these will have no issues for the period of at least twelve months from when the financial statements are authorised for issue, despite the current adverse environment.
-The Directors have also considered the credit enhancement features of the transaction in terms of the mortgage portfolio agreement (a reserve account held by the Company), together with the limited recourse nature of the issued notes.
+The Directors have also considered the credit enhancement features of the transaction, in terms of the mortgage portfolio agreement (revolving letter of credit) given by Bank of Scotland plc (see note 14.1), together with the limited recourse nature of the issued notes.